Approaching the media should ONLY be done if there are no ongoing legal proceedings.

 The stronger and more sensational your bailiff story is, the more likely the media will cover it.

-Remember, media producers will always edit to their own agenda.
-Not yours.
+Remember, media producers will always edit to their own agenda, not yours.

 Keep in mind that the duty of media professionals begins with their publication or station and with the interests of the people they reach — their market.